Liouville comparison theory for blowup of Euler-Arnold equations: Introduction

 \subsection{Geodesic completeness of the geometric interpretation:}

-As a corollary of our results and the global existence results described above we obtain the following complete characterization of geodesic completeness (incompleteness, resp.) of the corresponding geometric picture in dimension three: \begin{corollary*}[Corollary~\ref{cor:geodesiccomplete}] The diffeomorphism group $\operatorname{Diff}(\mathbb R^3)$ equipped with the right-invariant Sobolev metric of order $k\in \mathbb N$ is geodesically complete if and only if $k\geq 3$, i.e., for any $k\geq 3$ and any initial conditions $U_0\in H^{\infty}(\mathbb R^3,\mathbb R^3)$ the solution to the geodesic equation (EPDiff equation, resp.) exists for all time $t$, whereas for any $k\in \{0,1,2\}$ there exists initial conditions $U_0\in H^{\infty}(\mathbb R^3,\mathbb R^3)$ such that the solution blows up in finite time. \end{corollary*} It is likely that a similar statement is true on $\mathbb{R}^n$, but in higher dimensions we would need to consider higher values of $k$; see Section \ref{sec:conclusion}.
+As a corollary of our results and the global existence results described above we obtain the following complete characterization of geodesic completeness (incompleteness, resp.) of the corresponding geometric picture for integer order Sobolev metrics in dimension three: \begin{corollary*}[Corollary~\ref{cor:geodesiccomplete}] The diffeomorphism group $\operatorname{Diff}(\mathbb R^3)$ equipped with the right-invariant Sobolev metric of order $k\in \mathbb N$ is geodesically complete if and only if $k\geq 3$, i.e., for any $k\geq 3$ and any initial conditions $U_0\in H^{\infty}(\mathbb R^3,\mathbb R^3)$ the solution to the geodesic equation (EPDiff equation, resp.) exists for all time $t$, whereas for any $k\in \{0,1,2\}$ there exists initial conditions $U_0\in H^{\infty}(\mathbb R^3,\mathbb R^3)$ such that the solution blows up in finite time. \end{corollary*} It is likely that a similar statement is true on $\mathbb{R}^n$ and for fractional values of $k$; see Section \ref{sec:conclusion}.